 People in 33 countries are more likely to say it is unacceptable than acceptable.
-However, there are big differences in whether it is right or wrong between Asia and the rest of the world.
+However, there are big differences in whether it is seen as right or wrong between Asia and the rest of the world.

-Asia has the lowest proportion of those who describe it is unacceptable.
+Asia has the lowest proportion describing it is as unacceptable.